hedgedoc/hedgedoc/docs/setup/reverse-proxy.md

 It must pass through the scheme used by the client (http or https).

-### nGinx
+### Nginx

-Here is an example configuration for nGinx.
+Here is an example configuration for Nginx.

 ```
 map $http_upgrade $connection_upgrade {